dMetrics/ir-bm25-benchmark/README.md

 Look at all the updated results [here](./RESULTS-UPDATED-DEC2024.md).
 Latest version of manticore and dependencies as of Dec 2024.

+Look at all the updated results [here](./RESULTS-UPDATED-23DEC2024.md).
+Latest version of manticore and dependencies as of 23 Dec 2024.

 Setup for data:
 ---
 We evaluate on the datasets below.